-It’s been a while since I’ve posted a Greek recipe.
-Today I would like to share a deliciously healthy recipe for Greek dolmades (stuffed vine/grape leaves).
+It’s been a while since I posted a Greek recipe.
+Today, I want to share a deliciously nutritious recipe for Greek dolmades (stuffed vine/grape leaves).
 I discovered this recipe on a recent trip to the beautiful island of Santorini, Greece (perhaps the most beautiful island in the world).

 What are Greek Dolmades?

-Nothing can beat their unique taste, and they’re really easy to make.
-So, in this article, we will be looking at preparing Greek dolmades.
+Nothing can beat their unique taste, and they’re straightforward to make.
+So, in this article, we will look at preparing Greek dolmades.

-The recipe is a traditional mix of fresh herbs and vegans.
+The recipe is a traditional mix of fresh herbs, ground beef, and veggies.
 Dolmades are not restricted to Greece and are cooked in many Asian countries.

 FAQs about Greek Dolmades